Lorrie Jones-Smith, RN

 Director, Clinical Operations

-Lorrie Jones-Smith, MSN, BSN, RN, CPHQ, is the Director of Clinical Operations for Privis Health.
+Lorrie Jones-Smith is the Director of Clinical Operations for Privis Health.
 In this role Ms. Jones-Smith serves as part of the clinical team and is responsible for clinical consultation and pathway development, risk stratification, and value-based outcome measurement.